-Yorktown (April 5-May 4, 1862) – The Yorktown battle took place in York County and Newport News, Virginia from April 5th to May 4th, 1862.
+Yorktown (April 5-May 4, 1862) – The Yorktown battle took place in York County and Newport News, Virginia, from April 5th to May 4th, 1862.
 Marching from Fort Monroe, Major General George B. McClellan’s army encountered Major General John B. Magruder’s small Confederate army at Yorktown behind the Warwick River.
 Magruder’s theatrics convinced the Federals that his works were strongly held.
 McClellan suspended the march up the Peninsula toward Richmond, ordered the construction of siege fortifications, and brought his heavy siege guns to the front.
 In the meantime, General Joseph E. Johnston brought reinforcements for Magruder.
-On April 16th, Union forces probed a weakness in the Confederate line at Lee’s Mill or Dam No. 1, resulting in about 309 casualties.
+On April 16th, Union forces probed a Confederate line weakness at Lee’s Mill or Dam No. 1, resulting in about 309 casualties.

 Colonial National Historical Park

 P.O.
 Box 210